From the Cook

 Tips & Tricks (5)

-- Toast Your Oats First 🌾Lightly toast the rolled oats in a dry skillet for 2-3 minutes before mixing into your batter to deepen their nutty flavor and prevent a bland, one-dimensional taste in the finished bars.
+- Toast Your Oats First 🥣Lightly toast the rolled oats in a dry skillet for 2-3 minutes before mixing to deepen their nutty flavor and add extra dimension to your bars.

-- Brown Your Butter for Richness 🧈Heat the butter until it turns golden brown with a nutty aroma (about 5-7 minutes), then cool slightly before mixing; this elevates the entire recipe with complex, toasted depth.
+- Brown Your Butter 🧈Melt butter until it turns golden brown with a nutty aroma, then cool slightly before mixing—this elevates the richness and complexity of the crumb layer.

 Recipe Facts